alexeld/regex-trie/README.md

         .add(['who', 'what', 'when', 'where'];
 ```

-All numbers (except `NaN`) are coerced in to their decimal equivilants before
+All numbers (except `NaN`) are coerced in to their decimal equivalents before
 being added.

 Before adding new phrases, the trie is checked to see whether or not that